default-anton/scratchpad-tool/README.md

 ### Tools

 - **scratchpad**
-  - Use the scratchpad to write notes, organize your thoughts, and plan steps to help you think through the user's requests, especially for complex problems
+  - Use the scratchpad to write notes, organize your thoughts, and plan steps to help you think through the user's requests, especially for complex problems.
+Use this tool as often as needed throughout your work
   - Inputs:
     - `title` (string): A brief description of what you are thinking about
     - `content` (string): Your thoughts and/or notes in Markdown format